cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 | Relayer   | `ConnUpgradeAck`     | A                | (UPGRADE_INIT, UPGRADE_TRY) | (OPEN, UPGRADE_TRY)         |
 | Relayer   | `ConnUpgradeConfirm` | B                | (OPEN, UPGRADE_TRY)         | (OPEN, OPEN)                |

-At the end of an opening handshake between two chains implementing the sub-protocol, the following properties hold:
+At the end of an upgrade handshake between two chains implementing the sub-protocol, the following properties hold:

 - Each chain is running their new upgraded connection end and is processing upgraded logic and state according to the upgraded parameters.
 - Each chain has knowledge of and has agreed to the counterparty's upgraded connection parameters.